Lat Pulldown Alternatives: How to Train Your Lats With Free Weights

 Even so, as much as the lat pulldown works our lats, it’s still a compound lift, and it still works a wide variety of other muscles, ranging from your rear delts to your abs to your forearms.
 It will even work the long head of your triceps a little bit, since they help to pull your elbows closer to your body.

 What that lat pulldown is best at, though, is bulking up your lats.
-It starts with your lats in a deep stretch, works them through a full range of motion, and our performance is limited by our strength.
-The strength curve isn’t ideal, since the lift is easiest where our lats are strongest (in a deep stretch), but it still works them hard through a full range of motion.
+It starts with your lats in a deep stretch, works them through a full range of motion, and our strength limits our performance.
+The strength curve isn’t ideal since the lift is easiest where our lats are strongest (in a deep stretch), but it still works them hard through a full range of motion.
 This gives us a great lat exercise.

 So, ideally, we’d find a substitute that works our arms and upper back, but the main thing we’re looking for is an exercise that works your lats hard through a large range of motion.